jon-brandy/jon-brandy/README.md

-## Hi there! i'm Nicolas Saputra Gunawan, also known as Brandy or sariroti 👋.
+## Hi there! i'm Nicolas Saputra Gunawan, also known as Brandy 👋.

 > Cyber Security Student | RnD Staff at CSC BINUS | Founder of BAY